-5.2.6 If the School is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parents/carers will be notified of this in advance.
+If the School is not satisfied about the authenticity of the illness, the absence will be recorded as 5.2.6 unauthorised

-5.3 Planned absence
+53 Planned absence

-5.3.1 Attending a medical or dental appointment will be counted as authorised as long as the student's parent/carer notifies the School in advance of the appointment.
+5.3.1 Attending a medical or dental appointment will be counted as authorised as long as the student's parent/carer notifies the school in advance of the appointment.

-5.3.2 However, we encourage parents/carers to make medical and dental appointments out of school hours where possible.
+However, we encourage parents/carers to make medical and dental appointments out of school 5.3.2 hours where possible.
 Where this is not possible, the student should be out of school for the minimum amount of time necessary.
+It is expected that the pupil will attend school prior/after the appointment.

 5.3.3 The student's parent/carer must also apply for other types of term-time absence as far in advance as possible of the requested absence.
-Section 5 indicates which term-time absences the School may authorise.

-5.3.4 The School expects all correspondence about absences to be directed to the Attendance Officer.
-Where written communication is sent into the School, the student should hand this in at the Student Reception at the start of the school day.
+The School expects all correspondence about absences to be directed to the Attendance Officer.
+5.3.4 Where written communication is sent into the School, the student should hand this in at the Student Reception at the start of the school day.